Estate Planning, Trust & Probate Law

 Examination Preparation courses

-The following providers have scheduled preparation courses and materials available for the 2015 Estate Planning Legal Specialist Examination:
+In 2015, the following private providers offered preparation courses and materials for the Legal Specialist Examination:

 On Demand videos and podcasts are now available for sale from The Exam and You, a preparation course presented by the Trusts and Estate section of the State Bar of California earlier this summer in a four part series as follows: session I, session II, session III, and session IV.

-Myers Urbatsch P.C. offers a self-paced online review available now for the Estate Planning Legal Specialist Examination, as well as a 3-Day Live Refresher Course offered on Sept.
-17 -19, 2015 in San Francisco, CA. Click the link to learn about either option.
+Myers Urbatsch P.C. offers a self-paced online review available now for the Estate Planning Legal Specialist Examination.

 CDs are now available for sale from the Estate Planning, Trust and Probate Law Legal Specialist Examination Preparation Class recently held by Pincus Professional Education.